Lionel Fatton, PhD

 Jubin Goodarzi, PhD

-Jubin M. Goodarzi is Associate Professor and Acting Director of the International Relations Department at Webster Geneva Campus.
-He was previously a consultant and political adviser on Middle Eastern affairs for the United Nations High Commissioner for Refugees (UNHCR) in Geneva.
-He has also worked with a number of U.S. and U.K. research institutes and foundations, including the Center for Strategic and International Studies (CSIS) in Washington, D.C., the Royal Institute of International Affairs (Chatham House) in London, and the Ford Foundation in New York.
-Dr. Goodarzi is author of Syria and Iran: Diplomatic Alliance and Power Politics in the Middle East (London: I.B.
-Tauris, 2009), and numerous articles and book reviews on the international relations of the Middle East.
+Before joining Webster Geneva, Goodarzi served as a consultant and political adviser on Middle Eastern affairs for the United Nations High Commissioner for Refugees (UNHCR) in Geneva.
+He has also worked with leading research institutions, including the Center for Strategic and International Studies (CSIS) in Washington, D.C., the Royal Institute of International Affairs (Chatham House) in London, and the Ford Foundation in New York.

 Books